mamartinod/grip-nulling/README.md

 ## From the repo
 1. Clone or download the repo.
 2. Open the folder then a terminal
-3. Use the command ``pip install .``.
+3. Use the command ``pip install .``
-4. Visit the documentation and its tutorial to discover more about the library.
+4. Visit the documentation and its tutorial to discover more about the library

 To uninstall:
 1. Open a terminal and the environment